 The policy limit for each law practice is $50,000 for all cover under the policy during the period of insurance.
-The applicable excesses under the cyber risk policy are based on each practice’s gross fee income for the last complete year, and range between $1,000 and $25,000, as shown below.
+The applicable excesses under the cyber risk policy are based on each practice’s gross fee income for the last complete year, and range between $nil and $25,000, as shown below.

 Law practices should consider whether this limit and breadth of cover is sufficient for their individual needs.
 An insurance broker or professional adviser will assist in making this determination.